bobbyiliev/materialize-tutorials/mz-join-mysql-and-postgresql/README.md

 ## Running the demo

-First, start by cloning the repository:
+First, start by cloning the repository and checking out the `lts` branch:

 ```
 git clone https://github.com/bobbyiliev/materialize-tutorials.git
+cd materialize-tutorials
+git checkout lts
 ```

 After that you can access the directory:

 ```
-cd materialize-tutorials/mz-join-mysql-and-postgresql
+cd mz-join-mysql-and-postgresql
 ```

 Let's start by first running the Redpanda container: